paulhoux/Cinder-Samples/SmoothDisplacementMapping/README.md

 * use both map to render a animated, transparent piece of cloth that looks a lot like the PlayStation's XrossMediaBar background (but that's just a coincidence, don't you think? ;))

+All of this is done on the GPU, very little work remains for the CPU.
+The sample can therefor easily run at 300+ FPS.
+Note that you really need a modern GPU for this, with support for floating point textures and vertex shader texture lookup.
+If your GPU support shader model 4, you're good to go.

 <u>Controls:</u>
 * use the <b>mouse</b> to control the camera
 * press <b>SPACE</b> to reset the camera